Pulmonary Eosinophilia

 Inhaled or ingested extrinsic factors, including medications and infectious agents (eg, parasites, fungi, mycobacteria), may trigger an eosinophilic immune response.
 This may be mild and self-limited, as in Loeffler syndrome.

 Intrinsic pulmonary eosinophilic syndromes are generally idiopathic in nature.
 They include a diverse group of autoimmune and idiopathic syndromes ranging from blood dyscrasias to vasculitis.
-This group includes chronic eosinophilic pneumonia (CEP), idiopathic hypereosinophilic syndrome (IHES), Churg-Strauss syndrome (CSS), and eosinophilic granuloma (EG; pulmonary histiocytosis X or Langerhans cell granulomatosis).
+This group includes chronic eosinophilic pneumonia (CEP), hypereosinophilic syndrome (HES), eosinophilic granulomatosis with polyangiitis (EGPA, formerly called Churg-Strauss syndrome), and eosinophilic granuloma (EG); pulmonary histiocytosis X or Langerhans cell granulomatosis).

-Eosinophilia and pulmonary infiltrates have been reported in patients with AIDS, lymphoma, a variety of inflammatory lung diseases, and collagen vascular diseases (see Causes).
+Eosinophilia and pulmonary infiltrates have been reported in patients with AIDS, lymphoma, a variety of inflammatory lung diseases, and collagen vascular diseases (see Etiology).

 Asthma may manifest with marked eosinophilia, with or without infiltrates.